 Follow the Bride's Lead

 If the bride is asking you to pick whatever you like, or to browse the racks and help find some inspiration, ask for a little guidance first.
-Does she want everyone in chiffon, or is she open to multiple fabrics?
+Does your BFF want everyone in chiffon, or in a dress with sleeves?
 Is there a length or detail they prefer?
 If the bride is wanting some new ideas, feel free to look toward complementary colors or a silhouette that may not have been considered.

 Give Constructive Feedback

 Wearing a dress that you totally hate?
 Keep any strong feelings to yourself.
 Instead, find a helpful way to vocalize what you don't like, whether it's a shade that's not working on your skin tone or a neckline that's way too revealing for your liking.
 If you can explain what you don't love, you might either be able to find a way to fix the situation with alterations or guide the bride in a new direction.

 Bring the Right Undergarments and Accessories